troy896/magisk-files/docs/internal-guide.md

 ## Early-init mount

 - Some files requires to be mounted earliest in the boot process, Magisk Delta has provided the way to mount files in `pre-init` stage, before `init` is executed
-- The one of following location is used as early-mount.d:
+- The one of following location is used as place to store files for early-mount.d (`$PREINITDIR/early-mount.d`):
   - `/data/adb/early-mount.d` (Ext4, Data encryption is disabled)
   - `/data/unencrypted/early-mount.d` (Ext4, File based Encryption)
   - `/cache/early-mount.d`